Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Constitution/Lionsberg Constitution.md

 We recognize [[All Creation]] as One [[Living System]] We are a part of.

-While taking back up Our Sovereignty, Responsibility and Authority Individually and Collectively in service of One and All, we acknowledge our interexistence with the Living System we exist within, the sacredness of every aspect of The Body of Creation, and Our Spiritual and Moral Duty to Co-Operate as Guardians and Stewards of Creation.
+While taking back up Our Sovereignty, Responsibility and Authority Individually and Collectively in service of One and All, we acknowledge our interexistence with the Living System we are a part of, the sacredness of every aspect of The Body of Creation, and Our Spiritual and Moral Duty to Co-Operate as Guardians and Stewards of Creation.

-We resolve to Become a truly Regenerative species, to Reintegrate the Human System within the Living System that contains and sustains it, and to ensure that our actions and existence perennially leave every locality and bioregion a better, more flourishing, and more biodiverse place for All Future Generations to enjoy.
+We resolve to Become a fully Regenerative species, to Reintegrate the Human System within the Living System that contains and sustains it, and to ensure that our actions and existence perennially leave every locality and bioregion a better, more flourishing, and more biodiverse place for All Future Generations to enjoy.

-We recognize that The Transformation of our Way of Being as a Human Species towards True Regenerativity, Harmony, and Coherence requires a fundamental realignment of our systems, structures, and ways.
-It is for this reason we are Co-Creating the Lionsberg System and entering into this New Covenant, and We commit our Selves to this comprehensive Transformation, within a single generation, in All its requisite dimensions, no matter where this Way of Truth and Love may lead.
+We recognize that The Transformation of our Way of Being as a Human Species towards Regenerativity, Harmony, and Coherence requires a fundamental realignment of our systems, structures, values and ways.
+It requires nothing less than a Great ReFounding of our society.

+It is for this reason we are Co-Creating the Lionsberg System and entering into this New Covenant.
+We commit our Selves to this comprehensive Transformation, within a single generation, in All its requisite dimensions, no matter where this Way of Truth and Love may lead.

 ## Governance

 All Governance, Authority, and Responsibility shall be Progressively Decentralized to the greatest degree possible.

-The Lionsberg System is designed to be implemented Fractally via a [[Pattern Language]] that affords [[Interoperability]] among an infinite decentralized array of voluntarily co-operating Individuals, Groups, Organizations, Localities, Bioregions, Planets, and Star Systems.
+The Lionsberg System is designed to be implemented Fractally via a [[Pattern Language]] that affords [[Interoperability]] among an infinite decentralized array of voluntarily co-operating Individuals, Groups, Organizations, Localities, Bioregions, Planets, and other Domains.

 All Association is Voluntary and requires ongoing [[Mutual Consent]].